FAIRMetrics/Metrics/MaturityIndicators/Gen2/ReadMe.md

 4) If there is no response, the URL is called again using Accept: */*, and the process cycles back to Step 3

 5) The body of the Response is then examined for raw or embedded metadata.
-Currently, we scan for:
+Currently, we scan for:<br/>
     a) Linked Data (any "flavour", including RDFa)<br/>
     b) opengraph<br/>
     c) microdata<br/>